rdela/rdela.com/src/pages/netlif-yeah/index.md

 <br />

-[Update](https://twitter.com/rickydelaveaga/status/967778916734615552): If you are having trouble with Netlify the answer is very often “Retry deploy” with “[Clear build cache](https://www.netlify.com/docs/build-gotchas/#build-cache)” checked.
+[Update 25 February 2018](https://twitter.com/rickydelaveaga/status/967778916734615552): If you are having trouble with Netlify the answer is very often “Retry deploy” with “[Clear build cache](https://www.netlify.com/docs/build-gotchas/#build-cache)” checked.